zeek/broker/doc/comm.rst

 topics of interest.
 Subscriptions are prefix-based, matching all topics that start with a given string.
-A ``subscriber`` can either retrieve incoming messages explicitly by calling ``get`` or ``poll`` (synchronous API), or spawning a background worker to process messages as they come in (asynchronous API).
+A ``subscriber`` can either retrieve incoming messages explicitly by calling ``get`` or ``poll`` (synchronous API), or spawn a background worker to process messages as they come in (asynchronous API).

 Synchronous API
 ***************

 The synchronous API exists for applications that want to poll for messages explicitly.
-Once a subscribers is registered for topics, calling ``get`` will wait for a new message:
+Once a subscriber is registered for topics, calling ``get`` will wait for a new message:

 .. literalinclude:: _examples/comm.cc